-This is the sage old advice your mother and friends have given you countless times.
+This is the sage-old advice your mother and friends have given you countless times.
 But why is it so hard to apply to your life?
-Why is it so hard to “be yourself”?
+Why is it so hard to “be your authentic Self”?

 Perhaps it’s because you don’t know who you really are.

 As a spiritual guide, the first obstacle I see fellow travelers come across trying to find their path in life is the realization that they don’t know who they are.